aidenhuynh/CS_Swag/_posts/2022-09-18-Week_4_Review_Ticket.md

     <li>
         <details closed>
             <summary>Collaboration</summary>
-            * My group is completely random as I hadn't known any of them aside from Dash
+            <li>My group is completely random as I hadn't known any of them aside from Dash</li>
-                - Not entirely sure about common interests
+                <li>Not entirely sure about common interests</li>
-                - There is some variance in gender and a lot in culture.
+                <li>There is some variance in gender and a lot in culture.</li>
-                - Unsure of skill sets, but they are all interested in Computer Science
+                <li>Unsure of skill sets, but they are all interested in Computer Science</li>
         </details>
     </li>
 </ul>